Pablo Ortiz (footballer, born 2000)

-Pablo Antonio Ortiz Cabezas (born 8 June 2000) is a Colombian professional footballer who plays as a centre-back for Houston Dynamo on loan from Slovak club DAC 1904.
+Pablo Antonio Ortiz Cabezas (born 8 June 2000) is a Colombian professional footballer who plays as a centre-back for Liga DIMAYOR club Atlético Junior on loan from Baník Ostrava.

 Career

 On 4 February 2022, Ortiz was loaned out to Danish Superliga club FC Midtjylland for 18 months from América de Cali with a purchase option.
 However, already on 13 July 2022, Midtjylland decided to trigger the purchase option and buy him free from his contract with América de Cali, with Ortíz signing a deal with the Danish club until June 2027.
 On transfer deadline day, 31 January 2023, Ortíz joined Liga Portugal 2 club Mafra on a loan deal for the remainder of the season.

 On 7 September 2023, Ortiz joined Czech First League side Pardubice on a loan deal for the 2023–24 season.
 Gartenmann was back in Midtjylland for the pre-season ahead of the 2024–25 season.

 On 30 August 2024, Ortiz joined Slovak Niké liga side DAC Dunajská Streda.

+On 27 January 2026, Ortiz signed a contract with Czech First League club Baník Ostrava until 2029.

+On 12 July 2026, Ortiz joined Liga DIMAYOR club Atlético Junior on a one-year loan deal with option to make the transfer permanent.